ctuni/ctuni.github.io/_pages/about.md

 All of the work mentioned above is carried out using Amazon Web Services, thus my duties also include setting up and modifying the cloud infrastructure to cater to the analysis and pipeline's needs.

+Since the work I carry out would be impossible with the tools designed by other bioinformatic scientists and computational biologists, I try to always give back to the community by collaborating in projects such as [nf-core](https://nf-co.re/), by fixing bugs, writing documentation, creating new modules and features, and generally helping to the extent I can.

 Teaching, SciComm & Outreach
 ======
 I greatly enjoy communicating science in a useful manner, that is why I take every opportunity to to teach, mentor, and advise other scientists more junior than me, or other individuals who might benefit from my knowledge.
 I used to work as a programming & robotics instructor for children aged 8 to 17, which gave me the skills needed to communicate technical concepts in an understandable way, and also the passion to continue doing it while working as a bioinformatics scientist.